Marathon-fan/scala_samples/project20_map_flatMap/README.md

 ```

 ## flatMap
-flatMap works applying a function that returns a sequence for each element in the list, and flattening the results into the original list(a plain list without nested structure).
+flatMap works applying a function that returns a sequence for each element in the list, and flattening the results into the original list.
 ```scala
 scala> l.map(x => f(x))
 res1: List[Option[Int]] = List(None, None, Some(3), Some(4), Some(5))